CWWhitney/hill_climbing_bic/README.md

 ![](README_files/figure-gfm/fitted_model-1.png)<!-- -->

-Plot the model based on both our model structure and the literature when we use the original network structure as a start.
+Plot the model based on both our model structure and the literature when we use the original network structure as a `start`.
+This is a `class bn` object.
+It shows DAG and we use it to initialize the `hc` algorithm.

 ``` r
 # x in hc = the observations